benwiz/sasha/README.md

 ## To Do

+- Write a generic DynamoDB write as a Lambda endpoint in Go
-- Set up Zing to report wemo switch status to a redis store (probably directly instead of via lambda to minimize costs)
+- Set up Zing to report wemo switch status directly to DynamoDB
-- overland-receiver needs to write the current location to a record in Redis
+- overland-receiver needs to write the current location to a DynamoDB

 - Detect if we don't sleep together